-TANF provides very low-income Pennsylvanians with temporary financial assistance to help pay for food, shelter, utilities, and expenses other than medical.
+Pennsylvania TANF provides very low-income families with temporary financial assistance to help pay for food, shelter, utilities, and other expenses.

 As a condition of eligibility, you are required to complete and sign an agreement to engage in work activities that will lead to employment, unless otherwise exempt.

 To qualify for TANF in Pennsylvania, you must meet the following eligibility requirements:

 - Be a U.S. citizen or a lawful permanent resident.

 - Be a resident of the state of Pennsylvania.

 - Be pregnant or have a child under age 19.